tahoe-lafs/tahoe-lafs/docs/specifications/servers-of-happiness.rst

 We calculate share placement like so:

+0. Start with an ordered list of servers.
+Maybe *2N* of them.

-1. Query 2n servers for existing shares.
+1. Query all servers for existing shares.

-2. Construct a bipartite graph of readonly servers to shares, where an edge exists between an arbitrary readonly server s and an arbitrary share n if and only if s holds n.
+2. Construct a bipartite graph G1 of *readonly* servers to pre-existing shares, where an edge exists between an arbitrary readonly server S and an arbitrary share T if and only if S currently holds T.

-3. Calculate the maximum matching graph of the bipartite graph.
-The maxmum matching is the matching which contains the largest possible number of edges.
+3. Calculate a maximum matching graph of G1 (a set of S->T edges that has or is-tied-for the highest "happiness score").
+There is a clever efficient algorithm for this, named "Ford-Fulkerson".
+There may be more than one maximum matching for this graph; we choose one of them arbitrarily, but prefer earlier servers.
+Call this particular placement M1.
+The placement maps shares to servers, where each share appears at most once, and each server appears at most once.

-4. Construct a bipartite graph of servers to shares, removing any servers and shares used in the maximum matching graph from step 3.
-Let an edge exist between server s and share n if and only if s holds n.
+4. Construct a bipartite graph G2 of readwrite servers to pre-existing shares.
+Then remove any edge (from G2) that uses a server or a share found in M1.
+Let an edge exist between server S and share T if and only if S already holds T.

-5. Calculate the maximum matching graph of the new graph.
+5. Calculate a maximum matching graph of G2, call this M2, again preferring earlier servers.

-6. Construct a bipartite graph of servers to share, removing any servers and shares used in the maximum matching graphs from steps 3 and 5.
-Let an edge exist between server s and share n if and only if s can hold n.
+6. Construct a bipartite graph G3 of (only readwrite) servers to shares.
+Let an edge exist between server S and share T if and only if S already has T, or *could* hold T (i.e. S has enough available space to hold a share of at least T's size).
+Then remove (from G3) any servers and shares used in M1 or M2 (note that we retain servers/shares that were in G1/G2 but *not* in the M1/M2 subsets)

-7. Calculate the maximum matching graph of the new graph.
+7. Calculate a maximum matching graph of G3, call this M3, preferring earlier servers.
+The final placement table is the union of M1+M2+M3.

-8. Renew the shares on their respective servers from steps 3 and 5.
+8. Renew the shares on their respective servers from M1 and M2.

-9. Place share n on server s if an edge exists between s and n in the maximum matching graph from step 7.
+9. Upload share T to server S if an edge exists between S and T in M3.

-10. If any placements from step 7 fail, remove the server from the set of possible servers and regenerate the matchings.
+10. If any placements from step 9 fail, mark the server as read-only.
+Go back to step 2 (since we may discover a server is/has-become read-only, or has failed, during step 9).

+Rationale (Step 4): when we see pre-existing shares on read-only servers, we prefer to rely upon those (rather than the ones on read-write servers), so we can maybe use the read-write servers for new shares.
+If we picked the read-write server's share, then we couldn't re-use that server for new ones (we only rely upon each server for one share, more or less).

 Properties of Upload Strategy of Happiness
 ==========================================